 use Empresaria Group resources for private purposes without permission

 Privacy and use of personal and official information

 Empresaria Group information, including employee, client and candidate information, is strictly confidential and must be secured against loss, misuse, unauthorised access or disclosure.

 All employees must comply with data protection laws and our data protection policies and procedures.
 Employees must ensure that individuals have been notified (and if appropriate, consent has been obtained and documented) before disclosing confidential or personal information.
 Employees must report data breaches immediately.

 Bribery and corruption

-Any breach of this Code of Conduct Policy will be subject to the company's Disciplinary Procedure.
-Employees should be aware that certain breaches of this code might render them liable to summery dismissal.
-The following are examples of such misconduct, which Empresaria finds unacceptable:-
+Any breach of this Code of Conduct will be the subject of disciplinary proceedings and may result in summary dismissal.
+The following are examples of such misconduct:

 falsification or misrepresentation of records such as candidate records and legal records